Loading...

 How to consume cheese, egg omelet without glucose spikes

-Add non-starchy vegetables like spinach, bell peppers, or mushrooms to your omelet.
-These are low in carbohydrates and can help balance the meal.
+Add non-starchy vegetables like spinach, bell peppers, and mushrooms to your omelet.
+These ingredients have a slow impact on blood sugar and add fiber, which can help moderate glucose levels.

 Add Healthy Fats